afrid0315/aws-azure-devops-interview_questions/jenkins.md

 Containerization: Consider containerization (e.g., Docker) to encapsulate Jenkins components, making it easier to scale and deploy in a highly available manner.

+#### 12. What are the components of Jenkins ?
+**Answer.** Components of Jenkins:

+- Master
+- Nodes (Agents)
+- Jobs
+- Build Pipeline
+- Plugins
+- Build Environment
+- Build History and Logs
+- User Interface (UI)